nickpavini/SafeAccountsAPI/README.md

 The Open Source password manager API in the cloud.
 (RESTful implementation).<br />
 <ins>Live Domain:</ins> https://eus-safeaccounts-test.azurewebsites.net

+&nbsp;

+<ins>**Security Comes First:**</ins> <br/>
+I take security seriously and have implemented a 3 stage system that seperates the Database from the API and the UI's.<br/>
+Everyone is welcome to test pentest the software so long as the intent is non-malicous and all bugs are reported.

+&nbsp;

-<ins>**Important Development Note:**</ins> You must create your own local instance of MySql and update the connection string in `appsettings.development.json`.
+<ins>**Important Development Note:**</ins> <br/>
+You must create your own local instance of MySql and update the connection string in `appsettings.development.json`.
 You can run `TableCreations_MySQL.sql` to setup your database and then it will populate with 5 users, 2 accounts and 2 folders each on first local run of the API.

 &nbsp;